wooorm/plain-text-data-to-json/Readme.md

 Some errors are thrown when malformed “plain-text” is found, such as:
 - when lines both with and without colons exist;
 - in arrays, when duplicate values exist;
-- in objects, when duplicate properties exist;
+- in objects, when duplicate properties exist.

 ## License